CSU and XSEDE usernames¶

 , has an @

-symbol in it (for example, janedoe@colostate.edu or johndoe@xsede.org).
+symbol in it (e.g. janedoe@colostate.edu

 The @